monetaproject/blockauth/README.md

 Please note that if you are visting this documentation from [blockauth.org](http://blockauth.org) there is a basic example that can be seen working below which is also included within the [public repo](https://github.com/Neuroware-IO/blockauth) that powers this website.
 The documentation seen on [blockauth.org](http:/blockauth.org) is the same README-powered documentation seen within the public [GitHub](https://github.com/Neuroware-IO/blockauth) repository.

-The [Blockstrap PHP SDK](https://github.com/blockstrap/blockstrap-php) also support BlockAuth.
+Please also note that the [Blockstrap PHP SDK](https://github.com/blockstrap/blockstrap-php) also supports BlockAuth. and has a basic PHP $_POST example, as opposed to the official AJAX example seen at [blockauth.org](http://blockauth.org).

 ## Caveats